 The distribution box

 The distribution box plays a crucial role in maintaining the system’s balance.
-It evenly distributes the flow across multiple lines that feed the leaching bed, ensuring no part of the bed overloads and fails early.
+It disperses the flow across multiple lines that feed the leaching bed, ensuring no part of the bed overloads and fails early.
 Inspection of this aspect is critical.

 The leaching bed